Campbell Case: Trial and conviction on new charges

-After an eight-day trial at the Old Bailey all of the defendants were convicted, with Gallacher, Hannington, Inkpin, Pollitt and Rust being given sentences of twelve months imprisonment, and Campbell and the others received terms of six months.
+After an eight-day trial at the Old Bailey all of the defendants were convicted.
+Those with prior convictions Gallacher, Hannington, Inkpin, Pollitt and Rust being given sentences of twelve months imprisonment, and Campbell and the others received terms of six months.
 Those receiving the lesser term had all refused an offer by the judge of a non-custodial sentence in return for a declaration that they would not engage in further political activities similar to those which formed the basis of the charges.